Loras College extends online classes order through end of semester

 Loras College students will continue online classes through the end of this semester.

-School officials today announced that they are canceling in-person instruction for the remainder of the academic year, noting in a campus update that experts believe the COVID-19 pandemic will peak in the U.S. in a few weeks.
+School officials on Thursday announced that they are canceling in-person instruction for the remainder of the academic year, noting in a campus update that experts believe the COVID-19 pandemic will peak in the U.S. in a few weeks.

 School officials originally hoped students would be able to return to in-person coursework on April 20.